Alan-Miller/sass/README.md

     }
   }
 ```
+Most of the time I recommend against nesting more than three or four levels deep.

 ## Evaluation with "#{}"
 Sometimes you need Sass to evaluate a variable within a more complex style expression.
 For this, wrap the thing to be evaluated in ${}.
 Notice I used it below in the .mainSection height property.
 This way, CSS's calc() tool is not confused by the variable I put there because it is evaluated as a variable value.